Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference

-Getting married is the dream of most little girls.
+Getting married is a dream for most little girls.

 To be the princess swept off her feet by a wonderful dashing prince and live forever is how most of us viewed marriage.

 Then we get married and wake up from our dream.
 We find real life happening as we struggle with problems just like when we were single.

 Sadly, too many marriages end up in divorce, and some after 20 or 30 years!

 I find it really encouraging to hear that someone has been married for ten, twenty, thirty, or more years.

-We can learn from their example because in most cases, they struggled in their marriage too.
+We can learn from their example because in most cases, they had many difficult times in their marriage too.

 Have you ever seen an elderly couple who are watching out for each other’s needs?
 If they have been married for decades, they know each other through and through.

-That is the way it is for my parents.
+That is the way it was for my parents.

 Can you believe that?!

-I shared the story of my parents, Anthony and Evelyn Bollback, recently in a post titled, Married for 75 Years and Still in Love.
+I shared the story of my parents, Anthony and Evelyn Bollback, in a post titled, Married for 75 Years and Still in Love.

 To be authentic and transparent with you, our marriage has often been a huge struggle.

 I felt alone.
 It seemed like I was the only one who had anything difficult happen in my marriage relationship.

-We live in a society where people are quicker to encourage you to get divorced and leave your husband than to stay with him for life.
+We live in a society where people are quick to encourage you to get divorced and leave your husband rather than work out your differences.

-For me, that wasn’t easy because my husband had some serious changing to do.
+For me, that wasn’t easy because my husband had some serious changes to do.

 Yes, you read that!